Basic Usage

 Output Format (–output-format):

-onecite process input.txt --output-format bibtex # default
+onecite process input.txt --output-format bibtex # only supported format

 Interactive Mode (–interactive)